Section 2. Emergency Services Available to Pilots

 Emergency and Overdue Aircraft.

 - Radar facilities providing radar flight following or advisories consider the loss of radar and radios, without service termination notice, to be a possible emergency.
-Pilots receiving VFR services from radar facilities should be aware that SAR may be initiated under these circumstances.
+Pilots receiving VFR services from radar facilities should be aware that may be initiated under these circumstances.

 - A filed flight plan is the most timely and effective indicator that an aircraft is overdue.
-Flight plan information is invaluable to SAR forces for search planning and executing search efforts.
+Flight plan information is invaluable to forces for search planning and executing search efforts.

 - Prior to departure on every flight, local or otherwise, someone at the departure point should be advised of your destination and route of flight if other than direct.
 Search efforts are often wasted and rescue is often delayed because of pilots who thoughtlessly takeoff without telling anyone where they are going.
 File a flight plan for your safety.